-- Resource Uri is the URI of the resource which supports invoking the action. - "Actions" is the name of the property containing the actions for a resource, as defined by this specification. - QualifiedActionName is the namespace or alias qualified name of the action.
+- ResourceUri is the URI of the resource which supports invoking the action. - "Actions" is the name of the property containing the actions for a resource, as defined by this specification. - QualifiedActionName is the qualified name of the action, including namespace.